 If you created a Master Password while setting up your account, you should have been prompted to enable Account Recovery during setup.

-- If you did not activate account recovery when prompted, you can do so from the web app by clicking My Account > Security Settings and then toggling on Account Recovery.
+- If you did not activate account recovery when prompted, you can do so from the web app by clicking My Account > Settings > Security Settings and then toggling on Account Recovery.

 - If you were never prompted to turn on account recovery, it’s possible that your Dashlane administrator has not enabled this feature for your plan or that you created a personal Dashlane account separate from your team.
-The best way to see if that's the case is to click My Account > Account summary, where you’ll see a banner detailing what type of plan you have.
-If this does not say Business, reach out to your Dashlane administrator who can easily connect your personal account with your company account.
+The best way to check is to click My Account > Subscription, where you’ll see a banner detailing what type of plan you have.
+If this does not say Business, reach out to your Dashlane administrator, who can easily connect your personal account with your company account.

 Step 5: Add passwords to your vault